darrenocular/weather-now/README.md

 # WeatherNow

-A quick-and-easy front-end app that gives you the weather forecast for the next 2 hours in Singapore.
+A quick-and-easy front-end app that provides 2-hour weather forecasts for Singapore.
 Built in React.js.